DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Abstract

 \section{Abstract}

 Until recently, the field of speaker diarization was dominated by cascaded systems.
 Due to their limitations, mainly regarding overlapped speech and cumbersome pipelines, end-to-end models have gained great popularity lately.
 One of the most successful models is end-to-end neural diarization with encoder-decoder based attractors (EEND-EDA).
-In this work, we replace the EDA module with a Perceiver-based one and show its advantages over EEND-EDA; namely obtaining better performance on the largely studied Callhome dataset, finding the quantity of speakers in a conversation more accurately, and running inference on almost half of the time on long recordings.
+In this work, we replace the EDA module with a Perceiver-based one and show its advantages over EEND-EDA; namely obtaining better performance on the largely studied Callhome dataset, finding the quantity of speakers in a conversation more accurately, and faster inference time.
 Furthermore, when exhaustively compared with other methods, our model, DiaPer, reaches remarkable performance with a very lightweight design.
 Besides, we perform comparisons with other works and a cascaded baseline across more than ten public wide-band datasets.
 Together with this publication, we release the code of DiaPer as well as models trained on public and free data.